Semantic SEO: Understanding Its Significance

 The Hummingbird Effect

 How does this relate to semantic SEO?
-As illustrated in the earlier example, Hummingbird goes beyond basic SEO keywords to comprehend the complete meaning of a query.
+As the earlier example showed, Hummingbird looks past basic keywords.
+It grasps the full meaning of a query.

-Conducting keyword research with this perspective in mind, along with crafting a content strategy that considers the semantic search landscape, will help you avoid creating spammy, keyword-stuffed, low-quality content.
-Instead, you will generate articles that are beneficial, relevant, and deserving of a prime position in the SERPs.
+Research your keywords with this in mind.
+Build a content strategy that respects the semantic search landscape.
+This keeps you from spammy, keyword-stuffed, low-quality content.
+Instead, you write articles that are useful, relevant, and worthy of a top spot in the SERPs.

-While keywords remain vital, Google also analyses “aggregated and anonymised interaction data to evaluate whether search results are pertinent to queries.”
-This data transforms into signals that aid Google’s machine-learned systems in better estimating relevance.
+Keywords still matter.
+But Google also analyses “aggregated and anonymised interaction data to evaluate whether search results are pertinent to queries.”
+This data becomes signals.
+Those signals help Google’s machine-learned systems judge relevance.

-Consequently, your focus should shift towards identifying relevant semantic keywords—terms that are semantically related to your core topic.
+So your focus should shift to relevant semantic keywords.
+These are terms tied in meaning to your core topic.

-Every semantically linked keyword or collection of words you use ties back to the primary keyword you are targeting.
-However, they may not always be direct synonyms—semantic search seeks out concepts typically found alongside your primary keywords.
+Every linked keyword or phrase ties back to your primary keyword.
+They are not always direct synonyms.
+Semantic search looks for concepts that sit alongside your primary keywords.

 For example, if your primary keyword is “coffee brewing,” semantically related keywords could include: